BestTimesToVisit.com Logo

 money

-While many tourist spots accept USD or Euros, it's best to have Sri Lankan Rupees (LKR) for smaller purchases and local markets.
-ATMs are readily available in Kandy, but it's wise to inform your bank of your travel dates.
-For currency exchange, stick to official banks or licensed money changers to avoid scams.
+While many tourist spots accept cards, it's wise to carry some Sri Lankan Rupees (LKR) for smaller purchases, tuk-tuks, and local markets.
+ATMs are readily available in the city center, but inform your bank of your travel dates to avoid card blocks.
+Exchanging money at the airport is convenient but often offers a slightly less favorable rate than local banks.

 packing